 In the Foundation Stage, our young mathematicians will be provided with many exciting opportunities, through planned purposeful play and a mix of adult-led and child-initiated activities, to develop and improve their skills in counting, understanding and using numbers, calculating simple addition and subtraction problems; and to describe shapes, spaces, and measure.

 Throughout Key Stage 1, we follow the White Rose Maths Schemes of Learning and supplement this with resources from NCETM Mastery Documents and Primary Stars Education to teach a broad and challenging curriculum.
 Our Mathematics curriculum will provide many opportunities for children to develop confidence and fluency with whole numbers, counting and place value.
 The use of practical equipment, such as concrete objects and measuring tools, will support the children to gain a deeper conceptual understanding before being challenged through tasks and questions to explain their reasoning and solve a range of problems.
 The children are equipped with the skills to recognise shapes and their properties and measures to describe and compare different quantities such as length, mass, capacity/volume, time and money.

 In addition to daily Mathematics lessons, children take part in a "Mastering Number" session following the planning provided by the NCETM.
-Fluency and accuracy of key mathematics skills are developed during these sessions and provide an opportunity to revisit and review misconceptions and deepen previously taught content.
+Fluency and accuracy of key mathematics number skills are developed during these sessions and provide an opportunity to revisit and review misconceptions and deepen previously taught content.